Pillaging

 There are often tools that may help us automate the process, but as the cloud and applications constantly evolve, we may find these applications out of date, and we still need to find a way to gather information from the IM clients.
 Understanding how to abuse credentials, cookies, and tokens is often helpful in accessing web applications such as IM Clients.

 Let's use Slack as an example.
-Multiple posts refer to how to abuse Slack such as Abusing Slack for Offensive Operations and Phishing for Slack-tokens.
+Multiple posts refer to how to abuse Slack such as Abusing Slack for Offensive Operationsarrow-up-right and Phishing for Slack-tokensarrow-up-right.
 We can use them to understand better how Slack tokens and cookies work, but keep in mind that Slack's behavior may have changed since the release of those posts.

 Cookie Extraction from Firefox